bogdanp05/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     column.

 :::note[Result]
 If your custom cloud's status is **Active**, its deployment has been completed.
 Your custom cloud is ready to use and you can see it on the list of your custom clouds in the **Bring your own cloud** view.
-Now you can create services using your new custom cloud.
+Now you can create new services in the custom cloud and migrate your existing services to the custom cloud.
 :::

-## Next steps

-### Destroy the Terraform resources
+#### Destroy the Terraform resources

 As soon as you new custom cloud gets the **Active** status, remove the Terraform resources your created in your AWS account while creating the